rdennison12/RPG-Projects-Not-Working/README.md

 * Begin building Basic Combat
 * Decoupled dependencies (the beginning)
 * Introduction to Action Scheduling and Interfaces
 * Created Attack actions and beginning to created a character prefab and player/enemy variants
+* Completed basic combat and fixed an annoyance in game play